P-Bharti/python-inventory-analytics/README.md

 ## Project Status

-This project is currently a Work in Progress.
+This project is currently COMPLETE.

 ## Contributions